ChijiokeElijah/Relearning-JavaScript/01 Fundamental/06_Functions.md

 ```

-The function below adds two numbers with a `return` statement.
+The function below adds two numbers and has a `return` statement.

 ```